tfpf/project-euler/README.md

 ```

 Most solutions are rather concise; the heavy lifting is done in [`src/utils.rs`](src/utils.rs).
 This highlights the
-intent of the code by hiding implementation details.
+intent of the code by hiding confounding implementation details.